Der-Eddy/discord_bot/README.md

     __game__ = 'with Senpai'
     __adminid__ = 'YOUR USERID i.e. 102815825781596160'
     __adminrole__ = 'Administrator'
+    __kawaiichannel__ = '207909155556687872' #OPTIONAL specified a channel where the :kawaii commands gets this pinned messages
+    __botlogchannel__ = '165175306561388545' #Channel where the bot logs EVERYTHING, also from other servers

 Eine Auflistung aller Befehle gibt es unter `:help` (Standardpräfix)